 - Embrace the hybrid home-office schedule and provide flexible work environments.
 Consider how the work from home shift can help you cut costs if your industry allows for virtual or asynchronous work.

 Running a small business requires an immense amount of discipline and perseverance, even in the best economic conditions.
 In today’s volatile environment, this is more important than ever.
 As a business owner, you must be willing to adapt to any changes that come your way and pivot to ensure your business is successful.
-Strategize and plan well by having a strong relationship with your banking partner, managing your debt, improving cash flow, finding alternative financing options and focusing on employee retention.
+Strategize and plan well by having a strong relationship with your banking partner, managing your debt, improving cash flow, finding alternative financing options and adjusting to the changing labor market.

 Our small business specialists are ready to help you with your small business financial needs through guidance, support and service.
 We also offer a series of online tutorials to help your business succeed.
 We’re always adding new topics that we believe can help you build and manage your business.
 Explore our small business courses.